 The larger the deposit, the more likely you are to be offered competitive rates.
 The larger the deposit, the smaller the mortgage loan.
 A substantial deposit can show that you are in a comfortable position and can afford to take on a mortgage.
 If you have had multiple repossessions, a larger deposit may help provide more options.

 A specialist bad credit mortgage broker can advise you on the best way forward.
 All lenders have different criteria for accessing your suitability.
 A specialist mortgage broker will take into consideration your personal circumstances and financial history so that they can match you with the right lender.
 There are many different options which are available to you.
-These are often only found through a specialist broker.
-For example, MBS Lending will consider your application if you have had a repossession and some lenders will grant you a lifetime mortgage.
+These are often only found through a specialist broker like Haysto.
+Get in touch and one of our friendly Mortgage Experts will look at your options.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.